-The second part of this work also focused on whether an individual’s level of anxiety influenced accessibility to unconscious extinction.
-In conducting research that could potentially serve as a basis for development of future therapeutic tools for anxiety sufferers, it is important to understand whether this population tends to have a stronger response to unconscious threat extinction than does a population that does not suffer from anxiety.
+The second part of this research also examined whether an individual’s level of anxiety influenced the accessibility to unconscious threat extinction.
+In conducting research that could potentially serve as a basis for development of new therapeutic tools for anxiety sufferers, it is important to understand whether this population tends to have a stronger response to unconscious threat extinction than does a population that does not suffer from anxiety.
 The results of this study indicate that a group of subjects with symptoms of anxiety who were unconsciously exposed to the stimuli were more likely to respond to unconscious threat extinction, while subjects with no symptoms of anxiety tended to respond more strongly to threat extinction processes when exposed to overt stimuli.
 This study is underpowered, but it does hint at a trend that has been studied in the literature, and indicates that subjects suffering from anxiety pay more attention to faces that are presented subliminally, compared to faces that are presented openly (Fox, 2002; Mogg & Bradley, 1999).

 In the third and final part of this work (2.3), unconscious threat extinction using VM was examined among subjects with symptoms of a specific phobia.
 The findings indicate that the subjects’ degree of distress was reduced through unconscious threat extinction.
-This could then be used to develop a therapeutic tool that could be added to the treatment protocols for anxiety disorders.
+This could be used to develop a therapeutic tool that could be added to the treatment protocols for anxiety disorders.
 In addition, the impact on the subjects of increasing the dose of unconscious threat extinction was examined.
 No differences in the level of distress or the degree of avoidance were found between subjects receiving the different doses.
 The findings of this chapter can provide the foundation for a therapeutic tool for anxiety disorders.

 Future directions of research

-The findings of the current work provide the basis for future research on unconscious extinction.
+The findings of the current work provide the basis for future research on unconscious threat extinction.
 The follow-up studies presented here will assist in understanding the phenomenon, and can improve the ability to develop therapeutic tools for anxiety disorders.
 In the present study, we were able to demonstrate unconscious threat extinction using a VM technique, but not using a CFS technique.
 Chapter 2.2 discussed how the processing of information by the subject can be influenced by spatial characteristics of the various stimuli (Gray et al., 2013; Yang et al., 2007) as well as temporal characteristics (Zhan, 2019; Zhu, 2016).
 These studies suggest that differing characteristics in terms of contrast and frequency of masked stimulation may influence the findings of the present study.
 In addition, an innovative variation of CFS, termed Real Life CFS, was recently developed (Korisky, 2018).
 Unlike standard CFS in which two-dimensional images (2D) are displayed on a screen, this version displays real physical objects.
 Studies show that real objects produce a stronger effect (Gomez et al., 2018; Snow et al., 2011; Snow et al., 2014).
 Thus, a follow-up study could examine whether unconscious threat extinction using this variation of CFS (with real spiders, for example) produces a stronger effect during unconscious perception.